KentaGoto/find_images/README.md

 ```

 ## Description
-Find the image files (gif, jpeg, png, bmp, tiff).
+Searches for image files (gif, jpeg, png, bmp, tiff) under the specified directory.
 Instead of judging by the extension, the image itself is judged.

 ## Requirements
 - Windows